talsma-ict/context-propagation/context-propagation-core/README.md

 ## Applicability

-By far the easiest use of the context propagation libary is using the [`ContextAwareExecutorService`][ContextAwareExecutorService].
+By far the easiest use of the context propagation library is using the [`ContextAwareExecutorService`][ContextAwareExecutorService].

 If that is not a possibility, the following java functional interface wrappers